getsentry/sentry-java/docs/modules/logback.rst

             logger.error("This is a test");
         }

+        void logWithBreadcrumbs() {
+            // Record a breadcrumb that will be sent with the next event(s),
+            // by default the last 100 breadcrumbs are kept.
+            Breadcrumbs.record(
+                new BreadcrumbBuilder().setMessage("User made an action").build()
+            );

+            // This sends a simple event to Sentry logger.error("This is a test");
+        }

         void logWithTag() {
             // This sends an event with a tag named 'logback-Marker' to Sentry logger.info(MARKER, "This is a test");